12,911 words, one hour and 30 min.

-“It’s horrible.
-Happened last night.
+“It’s horrible, young fella,” he whispered.
+“Happened last night.
 You see, somebody…robbed him.
 Two months ago there was an attempt but Ed ran the bum off.
-Looks like the thief came back last night.
-Took all of Ed’s money for the day.”
+Looks like the booger came back last night.
+Took every bit of Ed’s money for the day.”

 George, why don’t we have a phone!

-He went into the bathroom and opened the window an inch.
+He went into the bathroom and hiked up the window an inch.
 A quick shower would suit him well.
-In the cramped shower stall offered little maneuvering room, but the hot, steaming water felt exhilarating on his face, his eyes, his head.
+In the cramped shower stall, the hot, steaming water felt exhilarating on his face, his eyes, his head.

 A smile found its way to his face.
 A lightness burst loose inside him, driving away his tension.
 He couldn’t wait to see her pretty freckled face, her fiery, glittering eyes, bordered by a little too much of that aubergine eyeshadow, she called it.

-He heard his brother open the door and mumble.
+He heard his brother open the door.